 Michael and Arnold had been living together 20 years at the time of their wedding, but after Canada allowed same-sex marriages on July 20, 2005, they decided to get married.

-It all started innocently enough when Lynn Ruth, at 71, noticed an ad for a course for aspiring comedians at the San Francisco Comedy College, the largest stand-up school in the U.S. She thought that would be a good subject for one of her newspaper articles and discussed that with Kurtis Matthews, founder of the college, who agreed.
-Lynn took the course, and then realized she herself should become a comedian.
+Her comedy career started when Lynn Ruth, at 71, noticed an ad for a course for aspiring comedians at the San Francisco Comedy College, the largest stand-up school in the U.S. She thought that would be a good subject for one of her newspaper articles and discussed that with Kurtis Matthews, founder of the college, who agreed.
+Lynn took the course and then realized she herself should become a comedian.
 So, she did.
 When she got offers to host two TV programs in the UK, she left her U.S. life and moved to London.
 Then she found herself in a visa struggle with the government of the UK, which she, of course, won.
 It is described on John Fleming's blog.

 Thereafter, she went from success to success as a comedian and occasional burlesque stripper.
-Her website tells part of the story:
+Her past website told part of the story:

 "Dubbed the new Joan Rivers of Fringe Comedy at the Edinburgh International Fringe.

 "LYNN RUTH MILLER started comedy & cabaret at 70.
 She made it to Las Vegas in America's Got Talent, 2008, won People's Choice in 2009, Branson Comedy Festival, the finals in Bill Word's Funniest Female Contest 2009 and semi-finals in the SF International Comedy Competition, the top 100 in Britain's Got Talent not to mention winning both nights for the Texas Barbecue Festival without taking anything off that matters. . . .

 2015 Liberty Award Leicester Comedy Festival